Een pragmatisch succesverhaal

 Twitter launches a new web app

-An article, posted about 7 years ago filed in twitter, facebook, react, ApplicationCache, cache, apple, google, ios, app, progressive web app, future & webapp.
+An article, posted more than 7 years ago filed in twitter, facebook, react, ApplicationCache, cache, apple, google, ios, app, progressive web app, future & webapp.

 Targeted at those with low spec phones, Twitter today launched Twitter Lite, a product build on a modern suite of technologies that should be ring a bell with most front-enders today.